JiMu-Bao/ipfire-3.x/kernel/README.md

 #### menuconfig

-If you want to edit the configuration using the kernel's config editor, you can do it for the main architecture (which is x86_64 right now).
-All other configuration files will be updated afterwards and potentially prompted for options that diverge for other architectures.
+If you want to edit the configuration using the kernel's config editor.
+All configuration files will be updated afterwards and potentially prompted for options that diverge for different architectures.

   (pakfire-shell)> scripts/configure menuconfig

+Appending the --arch= argument allows you to edit a specific architecture.
+Default is x86_64.

 #### listnewconfig